PaddlePaddle/PaddleClas/README.md

 PaddleClas is a toolset for image classification tasks prepared for the industry and academia.
 It helps users train better computer vision models and apply them in real scenarios.

 **Recent update**
+- 2020.12.16 Add support for TensorRT when using cpp inference to obain more obvious acceleration.
 - 2020.12.06 Add `SE_HRNet_W64_C_ssld` pretrained model, whose Top-1 Acc on ImageNet-1k dataset reaches 84.75%.
 - 2020.11.23 Add `GhostNet_x1_3_ssld` pretrained model, whose Top-1 Acc on ImageNet-1k dataset reaches 79.38%.
 - 2020.11.09 Add `InceptionV3` architecture and pretrained model, whose Top-1 Acc on ImageNet1k dataset reaches 79.1%.